Cath Kidston Limited

-Cath Kidston Limited is a British international home furnishing retail company with headquarters in London, with a focus on handicraft and vintage themed items that embody a quintessentially British lifestyle.
+Cath Kidston Limited was a British international home furnishing retail company with headquarters in London, with a focus on handicraft and vintage themed items that embody a quintessentially British lifestyle.
+In March 2023 it ceased to exist as a trading entity with the intellectual property acquired by retailer Next Plc.

+Early years

-Designer Cath Kidston opened her first shop in London's Holland Park in 1994, selling hand-embroidered tea-towels and brightly renovated furniture.
-She later described it as a "glorified junk shop".
+Designer Cath Kidston opened her first shop in London's Holland Park in 1993, selling hand-embroidered tea-towels.
 In April 2011, there were 41 shops and concessions in the UK, two in the Republic of Ireland, eleven in Japan and three in Korea.
 Less than three years later there were 136 outlets, including a flagship store on Piccadilly next to Fortnum & Mason, and four stores in China.
 Appearing on BBC Radio 4's Desert Island Discs programme, she described her shops as provoking a 'Marmite reaction': "People either love it and want a little bit of it very much, or want to stab us."

 The company's profits jumped more than 60 per cent from £2.9m to £4.6m in the year to March 2009.
 Sales rose to £31.3m during the period, compared with £19.3m the year before, partly due to new store openings.